 The leavening agent

 Baking powder is the leavening agent that I have used to make my vanilla sponge cake super fluffy.
 When the alkaline and acid in the baking powder mix with wet ingredients, baking powder is activated.
 And if you are uncertain about the uses of baking powder vs. baking soda in your baking.
-I have a detailed blog post about baking powder and baking soda, RIGHT HERE.
+I have a detailed blog post about baking powder vs. baking soda.

 If it is called vanilla sponge cake, it needs the best quality of vanilla.
 I have used a good quality vanilla extract here.
 If you have vanilla beans, that would also be amazing here in this recipe.
 The vanilla extract that I use is either from Sprig or indian vanilla goodness.